dcorns/bash_scripts/README.md

 extraGitinit.sh--This will initialize a local git, create an MIT License file and a blank README.md, create a matching repository on github and a remote to push and pull with.
 It also adds a testing branch to the local git.
 You must first alter lines 37 and 39 to by replacing <YourGitHubSite> with your git hub site and <YourGitHubUserName> with your git hub user name.
 After doing that I would suggest setting up a symbolic link to it as it will prove quite useful if you are doing a lot of projects.
 ##################### lnpm.sh Manage and distribute node package functionality in local file structure ##############################################
 lnpm--This, when completed will solve the problem of have node_modules installed in every directory in which you have a node project.
 It will allow node modules to be read from a centralized directory on the file system and when a particular package does not exist it will download the package to the centralized directory for continued use.
 No more downloading packages every time you start a new node project and no longer have node packages spread out all over your hard drive.
+It also allows for the centralized storage and use of multiple package versions.

+BEFORE USING lnpm.sh YOU MUST CHANGE LINE 6 OF THE SCRIPT TO THE FULL PATH OF THE DIRECTORY YOU WILL USE TO STORE THE NODE PACKAGES

 lnpm.sh install <module_name>
 Searches the local directory specified in $nd for the module and if it exist it will do the following as needed: